Zion: Bahá’í Faith

-Mount Zion today
+Mount Zion

 Today, Mount Zion refers to a hill south of the Old City's Armenian Quarter, not to the Temple Mount.
 This apparent misidentification dates at least from the 1st century AD, when Josephus calls Jerusalem's Western Hill "Mount Zion".
 The Abbey of the Dormition and King David's Tomb are located upon the hill currently called Mount Zion.